timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 For our solution, we will use an algorithm described in Wojciech Muła's [SIMD-friendly algorithms for substring searching](http://0x80.pl/articles/simd-strfind.html#algorithm-1-generic-simd).
 It's based on the naive string-search algorithm that's modified for SIMD usage.

-1. We load the first and last characters of the needle into vectors `needleFirst` and `needleLast`.
+1. We load the first and last characters of the needle into `needleFirst` and `needleLast` vectors.
-2. We go through the haystack each iteration loading data into two vectors: the first one starts with index 0, the second one starts with the offset of the needle length minus one.
+2. We go through the haystack block by block.
+With each iteration, we’re loading data into two vectors: the first one starts with the beginning of the block, the second one starts with the offset of the needle length minus one.
 We call them `blockFirst` and `blockLast`.
-3. Next, we compare `needleFirst` with `blockFirst`, and `needleLast` with `blockLast` storing results into `matchFirst` and `matchLast` respectively.
+3. Next, we compare `needleFirst` with `blockFirst`, and `needleLast` with `blockLast`, storing results into `matchFirst` and `matchLast` respectively.
 4. Then we perform the bitwise AND operation and save it to the `and` vector.
 5. Finally, we compute the mask of `and`.
-If the mask is equal to 0, there is no match found, we carry on loading next blocks of the haystack into `blockFirst` and `blockLast`.
+If the mask is equal to `0`, there is no match found, we carry on processing next block.
 Otherwise, we have potential candidates.
-For each mask's bit, we extract its position, calculate offsets, and perform a character by character comparison of the candidate against the needle.
+For each mask's bit set to `1`, we extract its position, calculate the first and last indices of the potential candidate within the haystack, and perform candidate's character by character comparison against the needle.

-It might sound complex, but let's try it out on an example and see that it's a quite simple approach.
+It might sound complex, but let's try it out on an example and see that it's actually a quite simple approach.
 Say, we have this string as a haystack: `cake is a lie`.
 The needle we are looking for is the word `is`.

-[IMAGE]

-Just to keep things simple our implementation will use 8 elements vectors.
+Just to keep things simple, here we will use 8 elements vectors.
 We start with defining `needleFirst`, `needleLast`, `blockFirst`, and `blockLast`:
 ```
 needleFirst = ['i', 'i', 'i', 'i', 'i', 'i', 'i', 'i']
 needleLast  = ['s', 's', 's', 's', 's', 's', 's', 's']